LizGoro90/db-tour/tutorials/basics/01/README.md

-# How to connect to a database
+# Connect to a Database

 On this tutorial you'll learn how to get an adapter and connect to a database.